Sveriges Riksbank: Etymology

 The first part of the word riksbank, riks, stems from the Swedish word rike, which means realm, kingdom, empire or nation in English.
 A literal English translation of the bank's name could thus be Sweden's Realm's Bank.
-The bank, however, doesn't translate its name to English but uses its Swedish name the Riksbank also in its English communications.
+The bank, however, does not translate its name to English but rather uses its Swedish name the Riksbank in its official English-language communications.